apache/tomcat/modules/openssl-java17/README.md

 The module can be built using Java 17.
 This will be the only Java version that is supported as the JEP 412 API is incubating and will continue to evolve.
+It can be built and run with Apache Tomcat 9.0 or newer.

 ## Running